 Amazon still believes that reviews are an integral part of their business model.
 They believe this feature has given them the edge over their competitors.
 Additionally, they are a crucial component in building trust and confidence between the customers and products.

-There are two different concepts which come into play here: conversion rates and unit session percentages.
+There are two different concepts that come into play here: conversion rates and unit session percentages.
 Let’s discuss the first one.

-A conversion rate (CR) is a simple metric obtained as the result of the total number of visitors divided by the total number of sales.
+A conversion rate (CR) is a simple metric obtained as a result of the total number of visitors divided by the total number of sales.

 Following product X logic, if those 25 sales came from 25 unique visitors buying one unit each, the product’s CR and USP will both be equal to 25 percent.
 However, if each of those unique visitors bought three units each, instead of one, the product’s CR will remain at 25 percent but its USP will jump at 75 percent.